Corinne Ching

 Corinne Ching is a former American politician from the Hawaii Republican Party.
 She represented the 27th District in the Hawaii House of Representatives from 2002 to 2012.

 In 2008, Ching was fined for a speeding offence.
 In the 2012 Hawaii House of Representatives election, she was unseated by Democrat Takashi Ohno.

+Ching graduated from the University of Hawaiʻi at Mānoa.